Darius Slay: 2020

 On March 20, 2020, the Philadelphia Eagles traded a third-round (85th overall) and a fifth-round (166th overall) selection in the 2020 NFL draft to the Detroit Lions in return for Slay.
 With only one season remaining on his contract, Slay stipulated he would only allow the trade if the Eagles signed him to a contract extension immediately.
 In accordance with his request, the Eagles signed him to a three–year, $42.00 million contract extension that included $24.50 million guaranteed and an initial signing bonus of $10.18 million.
 The contract has a maximum worth of $50 million after including incentives, with the contract adding three seasons, and kept him under contract throughout the 2023.

-Upon signing, Slay announced he'd now wear jersey No. 24, as a tribute to Lakers,' legend Kobe Bryant, due to his previous number, No. 23, being already assigned to Rodney McLeod.
-He was reunited Eagles' defensive coordinator Jim Schwartz, who was his head coach with the Lions in 2013.
+Upon signing, Slay announced he'd now wear jersey No. 24, as a tribute to Lakers legend Kobe Bryant, due to his previous number, No. 23, being already assigned to Rodney McLeod.
+He was reunited with Eagles' defensive coordinator Jim Schwartz, who was his head coach with the Lions in 2013.
 He entered training camp slated as the de facto No. 1 starting cornerback following the departures of Rasul Douglas and Ronald Darby.
 Head coach Doug Pederson named him the No. 1 starting cornerback to begin the season, pairing him with Avonte Maddox.

 On September 13, 2020, Slay made his regular season debut with the Eagles in their season-opener at Washington and recorded three combined tackles (two solo) in their 17–27 loss.
 In Week 12, he set a season-high with nine combined tackles (eight solo) as the Eagles lost 17–23 against the Seattle Seahawks.
 He was inactive for the Eagles' 26–33 loss at the Arizona Cardinals in Week 15 due to a knee injury.
 On December 27, 2020, Slay recorded two solo tackles, made one pass deflection, and had his first interception as a member of the Eagles after picking off a pass by Andy Dalton to wide receiver CeeDee Lamb during a 37–17 loss at the Dallas Cowboys.
 He finished the 2020 NFL season with a total of 59 combined tackles (53 solo), made six pass deflections, and had one interception in 15 games and 15 starts.
 He received an overall grade of 62.9 from Pro Football Focus in 2020.